Reviews You Can Rely On

 Adjustability

-The Aether 65 is the only pack we tested that allows you to lengthen the padding on the shoulder straps, extending that cushioning down to get the perfect custom fit.
-While wearing the pack, you can un-velcro the cushioning and adjust its length using Osprey's Fit on the Fly system.
-We found this feature to be convenient to adjust and a nice step up to dial in the pack's fit.
+The Aether 65 is the only pack we tested that lets you lengthen the shoulder-strap padding, extending the cushioning down for a perfect custom fit.
+While wearing the pack, you can un-velcro the cushioning and adjust the length.
+This feature makes it easy to dial in the pack's fit.

 Should You Buy the Osprey Aether 65?

 A good backpack is an investment that will last for years to come.
-The Aether 65 has awesome features to dial in the perfect fit for every user, is made with high-quality materials, and can comfortably carry a ton of weight.
+The Aether 65 has awesome features, is made with durable materials, and can comfortably carry the heaviest loads of any pack we tested.
 If you're planning long backpacking trips with a lot of gear, this backpack is worth considering.

 What Other Backpacking Backpacks Should You Consider?

 If you're looking for a lighter backpack for carrying ultralight backpacking gear, try the Granite Gear Blaze 60.
-If you like the Osprey back panel but don't need to carry so much weight, check out the very comfortable Osprey Atmos 65 AG.
-If you're looking for a load hauler with great organizational features but no suspended mesh back panel, check out the Deuter Aircontact Core 65+10.
+If you like the Osprey back panel but don't need to carry so much weight, check out the very comfortable Osprey Atmos LT 65.
+If you're looking for a load hauler with great organizational features, check out the Deuter Aircontact Core 65+10.

 Awards Top Pick Award